dyrdadev/first-person-controller-for-unity/README.md

 - **Head Bob** The package includes an optional head bob effect for walking and running.
 The effect moves the camera slightly up and down to simulate the movement.
 - **Sound Effects** The package includes an optional component for sound effects of the character.

-## Install the Package

-I recommend **to install this package from a Git URL using the Package Manager window.** This involves the following steps:

-1. Open the Package Manager window in your Unity editor (Window ➜ Package Manager)
-2. Click "+" in the upper left corner ➜ "Add package from git URL"
-4. Enter the Git URL of the latest release: ```https://github.com/dyrdadev/first-person-controller-for-unity.git#0.0.3```.
-You can find more information [here](https://docs.unity3d.com/Manual/upm-ui-giturl.html).

 ## License